 Does combining registry and EHR measures make sense?

-This year CMS is providing new flexibility to report quality measures through multiple submission methods which can help improve MIPS scores and increase Medicare incentive payments.
+CMS provides flexibility to report quality measures through multiple submission methods which can help improve MIPS scores and increase Medicare incentive payments.
 Since EHR measures are limited, this can be a good strategy for clinicians who want to report measures more relevant to their specialty.
 We explore the advantages of combining registry and EHR measures in this article.

 Is the measure “topped-out”?